Course Learning Objectives/Outcomes

 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name the four parts of the ‘reflective stance.’
+-Name four parts of reflective practice in supervision.

--Name three ways supervisees may react to feelings or fears of sexual attraction towards a client.
+-List three responses for client sexual behaviors.
 According to Pope’s study, 87% of therapists surveyed experienced sexual attraction towards a client.

 -Name the six levels in Bloom's Taxonomy hierarchy that provide essential skills for supervisees wishing to become critical thinkers.